protegeproject/webprotege-gh-ontology-clone-service/README.md

 ### Progress Events

-The service sends real-time events to keep you informed about the import progress:
+The service sends real-time events to keep you informed about the import progress.
+All events are published on channels under `webprotege.events.projects.*`:

 #### 🔄 Repository Cloning Events